Free personalized radio that

 McCartney's next studio project included sessions with super-producer Nigel Godrich, the results of which appeared on the mellow Chaos and Creation in the Back Yard, released in late 2005.
 The album reached the Top Ten in more than a dozen countries, including the U.S. and U.K. McCartney performed every instrument (not including the strings) on 2007's David Kahne-produced Memory Almost Full, a bold but whimsical collection of new songs, some of which had been recorded before the Chaos and Creation in the Back Yard sessions.
 It too reached the Top Ten across the world.
 A live CD/DVD set, Good Evening New York City, appeared in 2009.
 The following year, McCartney kicked off an extensive reissue campaign with a box set of Band on the Run, and he supported the reissue with an American tour in the summer of 2011.

 The year 2013 brought recording sessions with four of McCartney's favorite producers: Paul Epworth, Ethan Johns, Giles Martin, and Mark Ronson.
 His initial intention had been to hold trial sessions with each producer, aiming to select one of them to oversee the whole of his next album.
 However, each of them had a hand in producing New, his first album of original material in six years, which appeared that October.
 New debuted in the Top Ten in more than a dozen countries and McCartney supported the album over the next two years with a series of international tours.
-In 2015, he continued his Paul McCartney Archive project with deluxe reissues of Tug of War and Pipes of Peace. ~ Stephen Thomas Erlewine & William Ruhlmann
+In 2015, he continued his Paul McCartney Archive project with deluxe reissues of Tug of War and Pipes of Peace.
+The next summer he released Pure McCartney, a personally curated overview of his solo career available in two separate incarnations: a double-disc set and a four-disc box. ~ Stephen Thomas Erlewine & William Ruhlmann

 Track List: Kisses On The Bottom